-There’s really something to be said for running out of fucks.
-I ran out recently and while at first I thought it would be temporary, I’m quite liking living without them.
+I ran out of fucks recently and while at first I thought it would be temporary, I quite like living without them.

-Social media may lead you to believe that giving no fucks makes you insensitive.
+Social media may lead you to believe that running out of fucks makes you insensitive.
 I disagree.
 Although usually presented in a funny way, social media gives the impression that those who have run out of fucks are assholes.
 I think they’re strong.

 What I’m trying to say is that running out of fucks is a good thing.

 If you run an online business, or are involved in the online world at all, you’ve likely heard people talking about their insecurities and fears.
 It’s no secret, we all have them.

 Nod your head if you’ve ever had or done any of the following:

 - felt uncomfortable stating your prices to potential clients for fear they’d think you were too high

 - discounted your rates as soon as a client balked at them

 - failed to enforce documented policies for fear you’d face rebuttal over them